cloudruninc/api-docs/source/index.html.md

 # Introduction

 Welcome to the Cloudrun API!
+You can use it to create, configure, and run your own WRF simulations in the cloud, either from command line or from your own custom application.
+Explore our API docs and feel free to reach out for help at <a href='mailto:help@cloudrun.co'>help@cloudrun.co</a>!

-We have language bindings in for shell (using curl) and Python!
+We have language bindings in shell (using curl) and Python!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.